-If you would like to be considered for one of our MMR properties, follow the steps below:
+If you would like to be considered for Link2Let mid-market or market rent property, follow the steps below:

 1. Complete the online application form and send supporting documents

-The first step is to complete the online application form, which can be found by clicking ‘Apply for Mid-Market Rent property’ in the blue box at the top right-hand side of the property advert.
+The first step is to complete the online application form, which can be found by clicking ‘Apply for a Link2Let property’ in the blue box at the top right-hand side of the property advert.
 See here for our list of available properties.

 To support your application, you are required to provide:

 - A copy of your photographic ID (passport or driving licence)

 - Your most recent 3 months’ bank statements

 - Your most recent award notice for any benefit payments including Universal Credit, Working Tax Credit and Personal Independence Payment